 As we can see, at the beginning there is no dissipation of heat to the surrounding environment.
 This is because the dissipation of heat depends on the difference of temperature between the temperature of the oven and the temperature of the environment and at the beginning this difference is zero.
 So all the heat that comes from the Sun is transferred to the solar oven or cooker and from here to the pot and the food.

 Subsequently, the temperature of the solar oven or cooker will rise progressively and so does also the difference between the temperature of the solar oven or cooker and the temperature of the environment.
 After some time the solar oven or cooker will reach its maximum temperature and almost all the heat will be dissipated to the surrounding environment.
 There will still be only a small contribution of heat that will continue to go to the solar cooker or oven.
 This represents the heat that needs to be provided to the solar cooker or oven in order to mantain the food at a constant temperature.

 More detailed description of the heat balance

 The single components of the heat in the heat balance equation can be calculated as follows:

 Pirr = thermal power that is provided from the radiation of the Sun [W/m2]

 η = overall efficiency (optical and thermal) of the solar cooker or oven [-]

-Ai = aperture area of the solar cooker or solar oven, that is the area the receives the solar radiation [m2]
+Ai = aperture area of the solar cooker or solar oven, that is the area that receives the solar radiation [m2]

-Qfmin = heat that need to be provided to the solar cooker or oven in order to mantain a constant temperature when the maximum temperature is reached [J]
+Qfmin = heat that need to be provided to the solar cooker or oven in order to mantain it at a constant temperature when the maximum temperature is reached [J]

 τ = time constant for the heat equations for Qf and Qdiss [s]